rijuma/svelte-challenge/README.md

    > **Note:** To stop the server, just hit `Ctrl + C` in the terminal.
 Make sure to stop the server before closing the terminal window, otherwise the server process will remain open in the background.

 > The `Dockerfile`, the `compose.yml` and the `.env.example` are just part of the configuration for the server to be deployed.

-I've enjoyed working on the challenges.
-This was a quite large one (could it be considered like 8 challenges to be fair), I hope the hours I've dedicated and the attention to detail can be appreciated.
-Looking forward to working with you soon.

-- Juan Marcos Rigoli